Automotive Technology

 The requirements for this diploma program may be achieved within two academic years of full-time study.

-Students can exit at the end of year one and obtain Automotive Service Technician certification.
+Learners can exit at the end of year one and obtain Automotive Service Technician certification.

 Admission Requirements